Why You Should Separate Your Business and Personal Credit

 Why Use Business Credit?

-Provide information and monitor: building your business’ credit isn’t exactly effortless.
+Building your business’ credit isn’t exactly effortless.
 You may need to provide information to the credit bureaus, and you’ll certainly want to make sure they have accurate information on your company.
 Review your credit reports periodically and fix any errors you find.

 Business Credit Bureaus

 Cost is another major difference between your personal credit and business credit scores.
-Be prepared to pay for information – whether you’re asking or providing information.
-You don’t get free credit reports every year (like you do as an individual consumer under federal law).
+Be prepared to pay for information, whether you’re asking or providing information.
+You don’t get free credit reports every year.
 Instead, you’ll pay a modest fee to see your credit.